jtcravey1991/the-a-team-project-2/README.md

 ## Future Development

-Create Student profile with sharing links and images
+- Create Student profile where you can add friends, see their goals, and have a profile picture
+- Add more goals
+- have user be able to create their own custom goals

 ## Authors